kl1nton/1_Applied_Basic_Science/3 Pathology.md

 ## Questions 36-40

 ### Question 36
+Which of the following statements about diagnosis and management of pancreatic trauma is correct?

+    A Signs of peritonitis develop early after blunt pancreatic trauma B Diagnostic peritoneal lavage is the investigation of choice for pancreatic trauma C Hyperamylasaemia is an indicator of pancreatic trauma D Ductal transection in the body of the pancreas is an indication for Whipple’s procedure E Pancreatic fistulae originating from the parenchyma exclusive of the main duct in the body or head never close spontaneously

 ### Question 37
+A 25-year-old man presents to the Emergency Department with clinical signs and symptoms suggestive of hepatic trauma.
+Which of the following features will prompt the consultant to opt for an immediate operation?

+    A Intrahepatic haematoma seen on computed tomography (CT) that is non-expanding B No evidence of active bleeding
+    C A non-bleeding laceration of the liver seen on CT with associated splenic trauma D A laceration <3cm in parenchymal depth
+    E A subcapsular haematoma involving 10–50% surface area

 ### Question 38
+After blunt abdominal trauma diagnostic peritoneal lavage is indicated:

+    A In a patient with an altered sensorium from a head injury B In a patient with a previous midline laparotomy scar C In a patient with significant haematoma of the abdominal wall related to pelvic fracture D In the latter stages of pregnancy
+    E In a patient with morbid obesity

 ### Question 39
+Which of the following changes is most likely to be seen after major trauma?

+    A. There is profound insulin hypersensitivity
+    B. Marked vasoconstriction occurs in vessels that perfuse injured areas during the hyperdynamic phase
+    C. Peripheral resistance increases
+    D. Control of wound circulation is different to other critical tissues
+    E. The liver is the origin of the nitrogen loss in the urine

 ### Question 40
+Which of the following statements correctly describes the approach to a patient with trauma to the neck?

+    A A radiograph of the neck is a particularly useful diagnostic tool for suspected laryngeal fracture or penetrating laryngeal injury
+    B Zone I or thoracic inlet injuries must be investigated with panendoscopy and early arteriography C Zone II injuries are injuries to the upper neck D Zone III injuries must be immediately explored without any preliminary investigations E Zone III extends from the clavicular heads to the angles of the jaw

 ## Questions 41-45
 ### Question 41